johnmeacham/sexpr_parse/README.md

 linked into your project, there are no dependencies. if you wish to regenerate the lexer after modifying it then you need re2c to compile the c file.

+## limits

+In order to use a static amount of memory there are limits on the stack size set in the header file. these can easily be lifted by changing the stack to a resizable buffer such as  https://github.com/johnmeacham/resizable_buf however you will be responsible for freeing the data in the buffer afterwords.